Lee County Property Appraiser

 Can my Taxes go up more than SOH capped percentage?

-.
+Yes, SOH is a limitation on the assessed value of the homestead property, not the taxes.
 Millage rates (determined by the various taxing authorities) may increase or decrease as those taxing authorities determine their budgets.
 In addition, on multi-dwelling/agricultural parcels only the homesteaded portion is subject to the SOH limitation.

 What is the "recapture" rule?